giddie/devshell-docker/README.md

     exec nix-shell --command "$*"
     ```

+## Docker-in-Docker

+If you need to spawn docker containers from inside your dev container, the
+simplest approach is to provide access to the host docker socket.

+1. Add the socket as a bind-mount in the `devshell` script:
+    ```bash
+    --volume /var/run/docker.sock:/var/run/docker.sock \
+    ```
+2. Add `docker` to the list of packages to install in `Dockerfile`.
+3. In `entrypoint.sh`, in the final `exec` line, replace `--clear-groups` with:
+   `--groups 000`, substituting whatever GID owns the socket file on your host).

 ## Running several things in the same container

 The script will spawn a fresh container on each invocation by default.
 If you